 You actually need to understand how to invest in stocks in order to make money.
 If you don’t approach it with a bit of knowledge and a decent strategy, then you might as well save your money for Vegas.

-The stock market can be incredibly confusing to the uninitiated, and for many would-be investors, that confusion is enough to scare them away from investing.
-Those who choose to stay away typically figure out how to invest their money in other places and never give stock strategies a chance.
+The stock market can be incredibly confusing to the uninitiated, and for many would-be investors, that confusion is enough to overwhelm them and scare them away from investing entirely.
+Those who choose to stay away typically figure out how to invest their money in other places, but they never give stock strategies a chance.

-But, the benefits of investing far outweigh the time and effort it takes to learn how to invest in stocks.
-And, with the right information available, the stock market need not be confusing at all.
+However, the benefits of investing far outweigh the time and effort it takes to learn how to invest in stocks.
+And, with the right information, the stock market isn’t really confusing at all.

-If you’re ready to learn how to invest in stocks, you better bookmark this page, because I’m about to explain everything you need to know about stocks from how to find stocks to how to buy stocks.
+If you’re ready to learn how to invest in stocks, you better bookmark this page, because I’m about to explain everything you need to know about stocks, from how to find them to how to buy them.

 Consider this guide a crash course in investing that will provide you with a workable understanding of the stock market and investing in no time at all.
 While even the most knowledgeable investors never truly stop learning, the information outlined below will provide you with a great foundation to wade into the wonderful world of investing.